boerbasher/Etch-a-Sketch/README.md

-A project to demonstrate skills in CSS Grid.
+A project to demonstrate 'skills' in WebDev